-In this section we will only illustrate the procedure of the proof that epipolar lines of the symmetrical pair of panoramic images are image rows [5, 13].
-This statement is true for our system geometry.
-For proof see [5].
+Since we are limited with the length of the article we will only illustrate the procedure of the proof that the epipolar lines of the symmetrical pair of panoramic views are image rows [4, 11].

-The proof is based on radius r_0 of the viewing circle (Fig. 2).
-We can express r_0 in terms of known quantities r and φ as:

-$$r_0 = r \cdot \sin \varphi$$

-We can treat value r_0 as the radius of the captured panoramic image since we get the same panoramic image if we rotate a line camera on a circular path with radius r_0 and with a line camera's optical axis tangent to this circle.
+The proof is based on radius r_0 of the viewing circle (Figure 1).
+We can express r_0 in terms of known quantities r and φ as: $r_0 = r \cdot \sin \varphi$.
+We can treat value r_0 as the radius of the captured panoramic view while we get the same panoramic view in a case if we rotate a line camera on a circular path with radius r_0 and with a line camera's optical axis tangent to this circle.

-We carry out the proof in three steps: first, we have to execute the projection equation for the line camera, then we have to write the projection equation for multiperspective panoramic image and in the final step we prove the property of epipolar lines for the case of a symmetrical pair of panoramic images.
+We can carry out the proof in three steps: first, we have to execute the projection equation for line camera, then we have to write the projection equation for multiperspective panoramic view and in the final step we can prove the property of epipolar lines for the case of a symmetrical pair of panoramic views.
 In the first step we are interested in how the point on the scene is projected to the camera's image plain [2] which has in our case, while we are dealing with a line camera, a dimension of $n \times 1$ pixels.
-In the second step, we have to write the relation between different notations of a point on the scene and the projection of this point on the panoramic image: notation of the scene point in Euclidean coordinates of the world coordinate system and in cylindrical coordinates of the world coordinate system, notation of the projected point in angular coordinates of the (2D) panoramic image coordinate system and in pixel coordinates of the (2D) panoramic image coordinate system.
-When we know the relations between the mentioned coordinate systems we can write the equation for projection of scene points on the cylindric image plain of the panorama.
-Based on angular coordinates of the panoramic image coordinate system property, we can in the third step show that the epipolar lines of the symmetrical pair of panoramic images are actually rows of panoramic images.
-The basic idea for the last step of the proof is as follows:

-If we are given an image point on one panoramic image, we can express the optical ray defined by a given point and the optical center of the camera in 3D world coordinate system.
-If we project this optical ray described in world coordinate system on the second panoramic image, we get an epipolar line corresponding to given image point on the first panoramic image.
+In the second step we have to write the relations between different notations of a point on the scene and projection of this point on the panoramic view: notation of the scene point in Euclidean coordinates of the world coordinate system and in cylindrical coordinates of the world coordinate system, notation of the projected point in angular coordinates of the (2D) panoramic view coordinate system and in pixel coordinates of the (2D) panoramic view coordinate system.
+When we know the relations between mentioned coordinate systems we can write the equation for projection of scene points on image plain (cylinder) of the panorama.
+Based on angular coordinates of the panoramic view coordinate system property, we can in the third step show that the epipolar lines of the symmetrical pair of panoramic views are actually rows of panoramas.
+The basic idea for the last step of our proof is as follows: If we are given an image point on one panoramic view, we can express the optical ray defined by a given point and the optical center of the camera in 3D world coordinate system.
+If we project this optical ray described in world coordinate system on the second panoramic view, we get an epipolar line corresponding to given image point on the first panoramic view.